Resident234/php.net/pages/www.php.net_function.highlight-string.php.md

 ```

-Note, that it will remove the &lt;code&gt; tag too, so you get the formatted text directly, which gives you more freedom to work with the result.
+Note, that it will remove the <code> tag too, so you get the formatted text directly, which gives you more freedom to work with the result.

 I personally suggest to combine both things to have a nice highlighting function for different file types with different highlight coloring sets: